luciotato/LiteScript/source/ASTBase.lite.md

             else if item.COMMENT isnt undefined

-              if .lexer.options.comments #comments level > 0
+              if no .lexer or .lexer.options.comments #comments level > 0

                   # prepend // if necessary
-                  if type of item isnt 'string' or not item.COMMENT.startsWith("//"), .lexer.out.put "// "
+                  if type of item isnt 'string' or not item.COMMENT.startsWith("//"), out.put "// "
                   .out item.COMMENT

+{h:1/0} --> enable/disabe output to header file

+            else if item.h isnt undefined
+                out.toHeader = item.h

 else, unrecognized object